 Generating website traffic is important, but the focus should be on turning these visits into enquiries.
 One great way in which you will see an increase in your enquiries is by making sure the call-to-action that you feature on your page are FANTASTIC.

 For those of you who are unaware of what a call to action (CTA) is, it’s an image or line of text that promotes the user to take a specific action e.g. fill in a form submission, download a brochure or call your business.

-These changes will only take you a few minutes but will instantly have an effect on the number of people who are converting on your site.
+These changes will instantly have an effect on the number of people who are converting on your site.